 And it is not just the language that has stereotypes and misconceptions tied up in it.
 Here in the countryside not everyone is thin, nor dressed perfectly all the time.
 They are just, well, normal.

 The French do love their food, quality over quantity as a general rule here.
 However, they also offset this love of food, and the preparation that goes into it, with fast food.
 Goodness, do they love their fast foods!
 They are the second largest consumers of McDonalds after the Americans.
 Vraiment.
 Truly.

 And then there is pizza.
 Our little village is spoiled for choice on what we’ve dubbed Pizza night, with a wood fired pizza making van and the boulangerie (bread shop) offering their rendition.
 The difference here is that people simply just don’t consume large quantities.
 A pizza here is only one size.
 Generally about 30 cm or 12 inches.

 Similar to any other country, there are differences between city life and country life.
 One is, dare I say, more refined or rigid, the latter more relaxed.
 But whichever one believes, what we have discovered is the French friendliness and willing to assist.
 A truly wonderful discovery.

 The French like their privacy to the extent that almost all homes are enclosed with a fence and have a gated drive.
-You arrange to meet, even if only a quick text minutes before, not just turn up as a general rule.
+In France, you arrange to meet, even if only a quick text minutes before, rather than simply turn up as a general rule.